Handling Matrix Layout Differences on Different Platforms

 such that v

-is a interpretted as column vector.
+is a interpreted as column vector.
 For simplicitys sake the remainder of this discussion assumes that the mul(v, m)

 in equivalent in host code follows the interpretation that v